-Planning Your Morocco Itinerary
+Planning Your Trip to Morocco

 More time is always better.
 But even if you only have a few days, you can have a wonderful time in Morocco.
 Here are some suggested strategies and itineraries for trips ranging from three days to two weeks.